Food Service Supervisor Salary

 Popular Skills for Food Service Supervisor

-Food Service Supervisors seem to require a number of specific skills.
+Survey results show that Food Service Supervisors use a fair number of skills.
 Most notably, skills in Team Leadership, Operations Management, Inventory Management, and Order Inventory are correlated to pay that is above average, with boosts between 8 percent and 17 percent.
 At the other end of the pay range are skills like Cash Handling and Food Preparation.
 It is often found that people who know Customer Service are also skilled in Food Preparation.

 Pay by Experience Level for Food Service Supervisor